sudar/bulk-delete/readme.md

 ## Changelog ##

 ### 2013-04-28 - v3.1 - (Dev time: 5 hours) ###
-* Added seperate delete by sections for pages, drafts and urls
+* Added separate delete by sections for pages, drafts and urls
 * Added the option to delete by date for drafts, revisions, future posts etc
 * Added the option to delete by date for pages